coders-school/multithreading/module2/03_passing_arguments.en.md

 ```

 * <!-- .element: class="fragment fade-in" --> Create a thread and run <code>add10()</code> function on it, passing the number 5 to it
-* <!-- .element: class="fragment fade-in" --> Write the result on the screen
+* <!-- .element: class="fragment fade-in" --> Display the result on the screen in main thread

 ___